 - Select subject: Highlight one or more consecutive subject areas, or click and drag to highlight all subject areas

-- Click on: Search Class (bottom left-hand corner of page)
+- Click on: Search Class (bottom left-hand corner of the page)

 Course Offering Contingencies

 Montana State University strives to offer all courses listed in the online class schedule.

 The schedule will contain a few new courses offered on a trial basis.
 A notation stating a minimum enrollment number will be included with each; if this number is not reached, the course may be canceled.
 Also, in the rare case when an instructor is not available due to a last-minute emergency, courses may be canceled.

 Some courses are offered on a to-be-arranged basis, in which case class times, days, location and the instructor will not appear in the course schedule.
 Check with the offering department for details.

 |001-099||Courses below college level; no college credit given|

 The mission of MSU’s core curriculum is to enhance students’ use of multiple perspectives in making informed critical and ethical judgments in their personal, public and professional lives through inquiry and research experiences.
 Details regarding the core curriculum may be found at www.montana.edu/wwwcat/requirements/reqs4.html.

 For incoming freshmen and current high school students accepted into the Early Admission Program, Summer Session core courses offer a jump start on a college career as well as an introduction to the level of work that is expected as a student at MSU.
 The courses also serve as a catch-up opportunity for continuing students who need to progress toward or complete their core requirements.